Seahawks1013/242studentslabs/labs/lab9.md

 **[OBSERVE 2]**
 All four cases — LL, RR, LR, RL — produce `root=20, left=10, right=30`.
 Why does every three-node rotation case end up with the median value at the root?

+>> Answer: A rotation will always promote the medium value at the root.
+Therefore, since LL, RR, LRR, and RL are sequences where 20 is the median value, it will always find its way to the root after rotations.
+The algorithm doesn't know which value is the median.
+Rather, it just fixes the balance factor, and the math results in '20' becoming the root value each time.

 ---

 ## Part C — Balance Factor Trace